baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-batman-adv-on-western-digital-my-net-n600.md

 An ambitious project I know, but for me, its all about the journey, not the destination!

-[Quick Mesh Project (qMp)][09] is a system for easily deploying Mesh/MANET networks using WiFi technology.
+I was considering using [Quick Mesh Project (qMp)][09]. qMp is a system for easily deploying Mesh/MANET networks using WiFi technology.
 The qMp firmware, based on OpenWrt, works on many embedded WiFi network devices.
 The [qMp website states][18] that, in general every device supported by OpenWrt with 4 MB+ Flash and 32 MB+ RAM can work with qMp.